IPK-BIT/edal-pgp-knowledgebase/src/content/docs/02-edal-web-submission/adding-creators.md

   order: 3
 ---

-In step of the submission, you list the individuals who created and contributed to the dataset.
+In this step of the submission, you list the individuals who created and contributed to the dataset.
 Correctly identifying authors ensures that everyone receives proper credit and that your data can be cited accurately.

 ### Managing Authors